 The Church at Castlerock, Co.
 Derry, designed by Frederick Porter.

 At about this time, Frederick was advertising in the Building Trades Directory that he had built ‘residences in England, Ireland, Spain, Shanghai, &c.’ although there is no evidence that he travelled to these more exotic locations.
 Although continuing to practise in London until at least 1874, by 1877 he was building himself a seafront house in Hythe, named for his wife, Moyle Tower (it did, in fact, have a small tower at the back, complete with flagpole) and they spent their retirement there, during which time Frederick became in 1886, Mayor of Hythe, despite not being an alderman.
-In 1888 he became a magistrate for the county of Kent.

 Moyle Tower in the 1920s when it had been acquired by the Holiday Fellowship.
 The ‘tower’, no longer with its flagpole, is at the rear of the house.

-His health started to deteriorate.
+But then his health started to deteriorate.
 By 1898 he was described as ‘an invalid’ who needed constant care, and the following year could only go out in a bath chair.
 He died on 17 November1901 and left the very tidy sum of £39, 801 in his will.

 Sarah, raised a Presbyterian, had become an Anglican on her marriage, but was apparently very open-minded in matters of religion, and took a great deal of interest in Hythe’s non-conformist churches.
 Her funeral was attended by most of the local Salvation Army congregation.
 She was a well-known philanthropist and hosted annual parties, or ‘treats’, for up to fifty needy children at Moyle Tower.
 Each child was given a toy and a warm garment (the parties were held in winter) before a sit-down tea and games.
 Apart from these occasions, however, she preferred the working classes to be kept at a distance, and complained to Hythe council about the troupes of minstrels who performed on the beach near her house.
 She was also a supporter of the Society for the Preservation of the Beauty of Hythe.
 For the last thirty-four years of her life she was a semi-invalid, and devotedly cared for by a Miss Digance, a nurse.
-There were four other live-in servants to care for her, and for her daughter Freda who lived with her.
+There were four other live-in servants to care for her, and for her daughter Freda who lived with her in her final years.
 At Sarah’s death, the Moyle Tower flag was flown at half-mast.

 Sarah died on 5 March 1912, and was laid to rest with her husband in St Leonard’s churchyard on 9 March in a grave lined with moss and decorated with primroses.
-The house contents were removed and auctioned off, including a 7ft 6in mahogany sideboard, two grand pianos, Axminster and Oriental rugs, and French and Italian bedsteads.
+The house contents were removed and those which the family did not want were auctioned off, including a 7ft 6in mahogany sideboard, two grand pianos, Axminster and Oriental rugs, and French and Italian bedsteads.
 It was suggested that Moyle Tower should be bought by the council for use as municipal offices, but the idea came to nothing and it was put up for auction in June 1913.
 It had, according to the auctioneers, five reception rooms, twenty-one bedrooms and dressing rooms, stabling and a garage.
 Whoever bought it seems not to have used it and it was requisitioned on the outbreak of war by the army and used to house men of the Devon Regiment.
 After the war it was offered for sale again, before finally being bought by the Holiday Fellowship in 1923.
 The organisation provided (and still does, as HF Holidays) affordable activity holidays in the UK and abroad, and Moyle Tower existed in this capacity until 1979.

 Another view of Moyle Tower, from the back